 - No project will be eligible that involves human or non-human vertebrate animal experimentation.

-- Submit two sets of the entire entry (1 original and 1 copy), including entry form.
+- For entries submitted in hard copy, please submit two sets of the entire entry (1 original and 1 copy), including entry form.

 - Late or incomplete entries will be disqualified.

 - All entries will become the property of IGES and will not be returned.

 - Winners agree that information and photographs about their entries can be used on IGES’ website and in IGES’ publications (e.g., brochures, annual reports), press releases, and for other publicity purposes.